AtenDesignGroup/drupal-kickstart/README.md

 ### Development Instructions

+To add or update packages to this base install, pass the `--no-update` flag into the `composer require` or `composer update` commands.
+This will ensure no `package.json` file is created and dependencies are not installed.

 There a series of scripts for testing updates to the installer:

 * `composer test:ak-installer`: Runs a test install.
 Places files on the Desktop.